-- Nurture the mortgage banking correspondent and brokerage system.
+- Nurture the mortgage banking system and affiliated industries

-- Inform its members of changes in mortgage laws and lending practices as well as pending legislation that affects the secondary market for mortgages.
+- Educate its members of changes in mortgage laws and lending practices as well as pending legislation that affects industry standards

 Members shall act in a manner that recognizes that integrity and confidence are essential in the mortgage banking business.

-Company Membership shall be available to all companies having offices in the State of Washington who are engaged in mortgage-related business as determined by the Board of Directors.
-Any employee of a Member Company is entitled to all the full benefits of membership other than voting as described in Article VII.?
-Each Member Company shall appoint one Authorized Voting Delegate.
+Company membership shall be available to all companies having offices in the State of Washington who are engaged in mortgage related business as determined by the Board of Directors.
+Any employee of a Member company is entitled to all of the full benefits of membership other than voting as described in Article VI.
+Each Member company shall appoint one authorized voting delegate.

-Individual Membership shall be available to any individual who is engaged in a mortgage-related business located in the State of Washington.
-Individual Members must be employed at the beginning of each calendar year by an employer qualified for membership.
-Individual membership type shall be the same as if his/her employer was a member.
+Individual membership shall be available to any individual who is engaged in a mortgage related business located in the State of Washington.
+Individual members must be employed at the beginning of each calendar year by an employer qualified for membership.
+Individual membership type shall be the same as is his/her employer was a member.

-a).
-Lender Membership: A lender member shall be a company or individual whose employer is directly involved in the origination and/or servicing of mortgage loans as a primary function of business.
+- Lender membership: A lender member shall be a company or individual whose employer is directly involved in the origination and/or servicing of mortgage loans as a primary function of business.

-b).
-Affiliate Membership: An affiliate member shall be a company or individual whose employer is engaged in a mortgage related business but is not directly involved in the origination and/or servicing of mortgage loans as a primary function of business.
+- Affiliate membership: An affiliate member shall be a company or individual whose employer is engaged in a mortgage related business but is not directly involved in the origination and/or servicing or mortgage loans as a primary function of business.

-a) All individual Members and employees of Member Companies are entitled to attend General Membership Meetings and regularly scheduled Board of Directors Meetings.
+- All individual members and employees of member companies are entitled to attend general membership meetings and regularly scheduled Board of Directors meetings.

-b) Each Individual Member and each Authorized Voting Delegate of a Member Company shall have one vote so long as their dues are currently paid.
+- Each individual member and each authorized voting delegate of a member company shall have one vote so long as their dues are currently paid.

-c) If there is more than one Individual Member employed by a non member employer, each Individual Member shall have pro rata share of one vote.
+- If there is more than one individual member employed by a non-member employer, each individual member shall have pro rate share of one vote.

-d) All Individual Members and employees of Member Company are entitled to hold office, subject to the limitations set forth in these Bylaws.
+- All individual members and employees of member companies are entitled to hold office, subject to the limitations set forth in these By Laws.